 - Salicylic Acid

 Steroid (most often Kenalog) is injected directly and superficially to the areas affected by hair loss.
 This process usually is repeated up to three times at one month intervals.
 The potential side effects are atrophy (skin thinning that feels like a dent) at the site of the injections.
 Systemic absorption of the steroid is usually not an issue.

 People with moderate to severe Alopecia Areata, and those who have not responded well to other treatment types, may need to use oral, subcutaneously injected or intravenously infused medications.
 The medications include:

 - Oral Immune Suppressants (Methotexate, Cyclopsporine, Dapsone, Mycophenolate Mofetil, etc)

 - JAK Inbitors (research and off label usage only)

 Therapeutic doses PUVA (Psoralen + Ultraviolet A Therapy) may be helpful in reducing symptoms of mild to moderate Alopecia Areata.
 PUVA is delivered in a phototherapy booth or by a hand held laser or LED source.

 Ready to Find Out More?

-If you have been told or know/believe that you suffer from Alopecia Areata, click on the button, which will allow you to apply and determine qualification for this particular clinical study.
+If you have been told or know/believe that you suffer from Alopecia Areata, please click on the button, which will allow you to learn more about this clinical study.